Logging, Log File Rotation, and Syslog Tutorial

 Syslog Actions — files, users, pipes:

-Log messages don't only have to go to files, you can direct them to user terminals, run them through other programs (with a pipe, to email, pager, or just a log file analyzer), or send them to another host running syslogd.
+Log messages don't only have to go to files, you can direct them to user terminals, run them through other programs (with a pipe, to email, to a pager or as an SMS message to your cell phone, or to a log file analyzer), or send them to another host running syslogd (a central loghost).

 (This last is handy if you have a network of computers you must monitor.
 Besides consolidating many log files, there is great security in using a remote log server that has no other services on it.
 This is because when a server is hacked the attacker usually destroys the log files.
 This scheme protects against disk crashes too.)